 9. Have you let anyone else know about your wishes?

 One way to try and prevent an attorney from abusing their position is to also let others know your wishes; for example, your solicitor, family members or a friend.
 If an attorney later deals with your affairs in a very different way to that which you have instructed, this may alert others to query their actions.

 10. Have you reviewed your LPA as your circumstances change?

 For example, if your spouse is your attorney and you have subsequently divorced, it is unlikely that you would want them to continue to act in that role.
 It is therefore important that if any major changes occur in your personal circumstances, you consider whether or not it is appropriate to update your LPA.

-If you would like to speak to a solicitor or have any concerns regarding Lasting Powers of Attorney, please contact our Disputed Wills, Trusts and Probate team on 0344 967 0793 or by emailing online.enquiries@LA-law.com.
+If you would like to speak to a solicitor or have any concerns regarding Lasting Powers of Attorney, especially instances of power of attorney abuse. please contact our Disputed Wills, Trusts and Probate team on 0344 967 0793 or by emailing online.enquiries@LA-law.com.